What Is King Cake? History and Meaning of the Mardi Gras Tradition

 While the king cake may seem like an American tradition, its roots can actually be traced back to France, according to Adley Cormier, a historian in Lake Charles, Louisiana.
 When French settlers came to what is now Louisiana, they brought over their festive traditions, such as Carnival, which became Mardi Gras. “[They] brought those European traditions here and kept them up, although slightly modifying them as they had to deal with what the New World had to offer them, as opposed to what the Old World had in place,” explains Cormier.

 France still has a king cake of its own, and it looks nothing like Louisiana’s rainbow-colored king cake.
 Known as a galette des rois, this humble and more subtly decorated puff pastry with an almond cream known as frangipane is also enjoyed by the French around the time of the Epiphany.
 Like its American counterpart, the galette des rois stores a surprise.
 It’s referred to as a fève, which translates to bean in French, but the object is usually a trinket or charm.
 The festivities at this time of year aren’t limited to France and America.
-Check out these Mardi Gras traditions from around the world.

 The wildest king cakes ever created